ua-2025q3-astr501-513/ua-2025q3-astr501-513.github.io/syllabus-513.md

 * E:  0-59.9 points

 No scaling will be applied.
+However, there are multiple opportunities to obtain extra credits.

 **Incomplete (I) or Withdrawal (W):**
 Requests for incomplete (I) or withdrawal (W) must be made in